-- 6.1 The reports or disclosures required under this Manual shall be prepared and submitted to the Commission by the responsible Committee or officer through the Corporation's Compliance Officer. - 6.2 All material information, i.e., anything that could potentially affect share price, shall be publicly disclosed.
-Such information shall include earnings results, acquisition or disposal of assets, board changes, related party transactions, shareholdings of directors, and changes to ownership. - 6.3 Other information that shall always be disclosed includes remuneration (including stock options) of all directors and senior management corporate strategy, and off balance sheet transactions. - 6.4 All disclosed information shall be released via the approved stock exchange procedure for company announcements as well as through the annual report. - 6.5 The Board shall commit at all times to fully disclose material information dealings.
-It shall cause the filing of all required information for the interest of the stakeholders.
+i.
+The reports or disclosures required under this Manual shall be prepared and submitted to the Commission by the responsible Committee or officer through the Corporation's Compliance Officer.

+- ii.
+All material information, i.e., anything that could potentially affect share price, shall be publicly disclosed.
+Such information shall include earnings results, acquisition or disposal of assets, board changes, related party transactions, shareholdings of directors, and changes to ownership. - iii.
+Other information that shall always be disclosed includes remuneration (including stock options) of all directors and senior management corporate strategy, and off balance sheet transactions. - iv.
+All disclosed information shall be released via the approved stock exchange procedure for company announcements as well as through the annual report. - v.
+The Board shall commit at all times to fully disclose material information dealings.
+It shall cause the filing of all required information for the interest of the stakeholders. - vi.
+The Board should fully disclose all relevant and material information on individual board members and key executives to evaluate their experience and qualifications, and assess any potential conflicts of interest that might affect their judgment. - vii.
+The Company should make a full, fair, accurate and timely disclosure to the public of every material fact or event that occurs, particularly on the acquisition or disposal of significant assets, which could adversely affect the viability or the interest of its shareholders and other stakeholders. - viii.
+The Company should have a policy requiring all directors and officers to disclose/report to the company any dealings in the company's shares within three business days.